Nobuaki9336/Nobuaki9336/README.md

 Hey, my name is Marcus Lam 👋

-I have a Bachelor’s degree in Hospitality Management and I enjoy connecting with like-minded people.
+I love data and enjoy discovering various insights within it.
+Hope I can connect with like-minded people !!!

 <!---